 Only a law enforcement agency can issue a regional or state Amber Alert.
 If your child is missing, please contact 9-1-1 immediately and then Get Help Now.

-If you are a law enforcement officer and your agency needs to issue an Amber Alert, please contact
+If you are a law enforcement officer and your agency needs to issue a Houston Regional Amber Alert, please call (832) 269-2553 for 24/7 support and activation assistance.

 divider

-Amber Alert CriteriaAA billboard LOMO cropped
+Houston Regional Amber Alert System CriteriaAA billboard LOMO cropped

 For more general information on the Amber Alert program, read Amber Alert FAQ.